Lee–Lin rivalry: Relationship

 Although Lin was often criticised for his brashness and arrogance on the court, Lee and Lin are friends on and off the court, using each other to improve on themselves.
-Lee attended Lin's wedding in 2012, and they partnered together for exhibition matches.
+They even partnered together for exhibition matches.

 During the 2013 World Championships final, Lin checked on Lee when the latter suffered leg cramps.
 In the post match interview, Lin said that they are no longer the opponents they were before, and that they cherish every opportunity to play against each other.

 In April 2020, on Facebook Live, Lee described Lin as a legend, adding that his titles speak for themselves and that badminton fans need to salute him for his career.
 He considers Lin as the greatest badminton player, and also admitted that his obsession to be better than Lin motivates him to work harder.
 Lee has also said that Lin has won all the major titles and does not need to prove anything else.